The law and selling online

 The Consumer Contracts Regulations require you to give your customers specified information before they place an order.
 You are also required to send the buyer an order confirmation and give them a 'cooling-off period' in which they can cancel their purchase if they wish.

-The E-commerce Regulations are designed to ensure online contracts are legally binding.
+The E-commerce Regulations ensure that online contracts are legally binding.
 They specify what information about your business and contract you must share with online customers and set out guidelines for advertising and promotions.

 If your business is a limited company or limited liability partnership (LLP), under the terms of the Companies Act 2006, your website must show: